2kdatawizard/2kdatawizard/README.md

 - 🌱 I’m currently learning python

-- 💞️ I’m looking to collaborate with skilled programmmers who have previously developed or have interest in working on products for children education.
+- 💞️ I’m looking to collaborate with skilled programmmers who have previously developed or have interest in working on products for data engineering and\or children education.
      People with a true passion to make education available for every child in the world especially those who can't afford it

 - 📫 How to reach me